Panmoni/yapbay/README.md

 3. **[yapbay](https://github.com/Panmoni/yapbay)** (this repo)
    - **Role**: The user interface, built with Vite + React.
-   - **Functionality**: Displays trade offers, manages user interactions, integrates with Solana wallets and communicates with the API and pricing server.
+   - **Functionality**: Displays trade offers, manages user interactions, integrates with Ethereum wallets and communicates with the API and pricing server.
    - **Connection**: Connects to the API for source-of-truth data and the contracts for on-chain actions, while querying the pricing server (via the API) for real-time fiat prices.

 4. **[pricing](https://github.com/Panmoni/pricing)**